Skip to main content

 5 ways to get better sleep

-If you have trouble falling asleep or staying asleep, you're not alone.
-Many people struggle with sleep — and that's a problem since sleep plays a crucial role in your health, energy levels and ability to function at your best.
+You're not alone if you have trouble falling or staying asleep.
+Many people struggle with sleep — and that's a problem, since sleep plays a crucial role in your health, energy levels and ability to function at your best.
 Most adults require seven to eight hours of sleep each night to feel well-rested and energized each day.

-If restless nights have become the norm for you, the first step toward getting better sleep is to observe your sleep patterns.
-Take note of how much you sleep each night, what factors contribute to your sleep or lack of it, how rested you feel the next morning and how much energy you have throughout the day.
+If restless nights have become the norm for you or you find that your sleep is not refreshing, start by observing your sleep patterns.
+Take note of how much you sleep each night, what factors contribute to your sleep, how rested you feel the next morning and how sleepy you feel throughout the day.

-After observing your sleep patterns for one to two weeks, try these 5 strategies to help improve your sleep:
+After observing your sleep patterns for one to two weeks, try these five strategies to help improve your sleep:

 1. Minimize light and sound.